shriram/photo-organizer/README.md

 Rather, I wanted to document the steps I took to arrive at this program.
-We've been doing research on, and reading, papers on software development methods and tools, and I thought it'd be interesting to have a case study that I have intimate knowledge of to for future reference.
+We've been doing research on, and reading, papers on software development methods and tools, and I thought it'd be interesting to have a case study that I have intimate knowledge of for future reference.

 Plus, it's a way to stash some code I may run again in a few years.